tendenci/tendenci/README.md

 Tendenci allows membership management organizations to communicate, manage and conduct transactions with web site visitors.
 Tendenci is easy to use and offers many modules as one customizable software package.

+The name 'Tendenci' was originally created by Randy Sarinas.

 ## Installation

 For information on how to install Tendenci, follow the instructions in `INSTALL.md`, or [online at Github](https://github.com/tendenci/tendenci/blob/master/INSTALL.md).